Monday, Oct. 20

-How Would a Federal Government Shutdown Affect Georgia Tech?
+How Does a Federal Government Shutdown Affect Georgia Tech?

 Agency News and Contingency Plans